JocaPC/qpi/README.md

  - `qpi.wait_stats` - returns information about wait statistics.
  - `qpi.wait_stats_as_of` - returns information about wait statistics at the specified point in time in the past.
  - `qpi.snapshot_wait_stats` - the procedure that takes a snapshot of [sys.dm_os_wait_stats](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql?view=sql-server-2017) and clears the wait stats.
+ - `qpi.query_wait_stats` - returns the wait statistics about the queries from Query Store.
+ - `qpi.query_wait_stats_as_of` - returns the wait statistics about the queries from Query Store at the specified point in time in the past.
- - `qpi.query_plan_wait_stats` - returns the wait statistics about the qqueries from Query Store.
+ - `qpi.query_plan_wait_stats` - returns the wait statistics about the query plans from Query Store.
+ - `qpi.query_plan_wait_stats_as_of` - returns the wait statistics about the query plans from Query Store at the specified point in time in the past.

 Find more information in [query performance page](doc/QueryStatistics.md).